wilsonliaows/docs/recipes/start-and-stop.md

 - stop a recipe to have it stop processing new trigger events

 # Test mode
 It is best practice to test your recipe before starting it and letting it run with minimal supervision.
-You don't want to turn on an inaccurate automation that moves lots of data wrongly - that's a lot of cleanup work to do!
+You don't want to turn on an inaccurate automation that moves lots of data wrongly - that probably results in a lot of cleanup work to do!

 The test recipe button picks up a single trigger event and runs it through your recipe.
 This allows you to check for recipe correctness.
 Typically, the test button show up by default for a new recipe, while the start button can be found in the dropdown list.
 Once your recipe has a first successful job, the default button changes to the start button, while the test button can then be found in the dropdown list.